awsdocs/aws-organizations-docs/doc_source/services-that-can-integrate-ssm.md

 ## Disabling trusted access with Systems Manager<a name="integrate-disable-ta-ssm"></a>

+For information about the permissions needed to disable trusted access, see [Permissions required to disable trusted access](orgs_integrate_services.md#orgs_trusted_access_disable_perms)\.

 Systems Manager requires trusted access with AWS Organizations to synchronize operations data across AWS accounts in your organization\.
 If you disable trusted access, then Systems Manager fails to synchronize operations data and reports an error\.

-For information about the permissions needed to disable trusted access, see [Permissions required to disable trusted access](orgs_integrate_services.md#orgs_trusted_access_disable_perms)\.
+You can disable trusted access using either the AWS Systems Manager console or the AWS Organizations console\.

+**Important**
+We strongly recommend that whenever possible, you use the AWS Systems Manager console or tools to disable integration with Organizations\.
+This lets AWS Systems Manager perform any clean up that it requires, such as deleting resources or access roles that are no longer needed by the service\.
+Proceed with these steps only if you can’t disable integration using the tools provided by AWS Systems Manager\.
+If you disable trusted access by using the AWS Systems Manager console or tools then you don’t need to complete these steps\.

 **To disable trusted access using the Systems Manager console**
 See [Deleting a Systems Manager Explorer Resource Data Sync](https://docs.aws.amazon.com/systems-manager/latest/userguide/Explorer-using-resource-data-sync-delete.html) in the *AWS Systems Manager User Guide*\.
 To reenable trusted access, you must create a new Resource Data Sync for Systems Manager Explorer\.

-On the Organizations side, you can disable trusted access by using either the AWS Organizations console, by running a AWS CLI command, or by calling an API operation in one of the AWS SDKs\.
+You can disable trusted access by using either the AWS Organizations console, by running an Organizations AWS CLI command, or by calling an Organizations API operation in one of the AWS SDKs\.

-**Important**
-We strongly recommend that where possible, you use the AWS Systems Manager console or tools to disable integration with Organizations so that AWS Systems Manager can perform any cleanup steps that it requires\.
-Proceed with these steps only if you can’t disable integration using the other service’s tools\.
-If you are the administrator of only AWS Organizations and not AWS Systems Manager, wait until the administrator of AWS Systems Manager tells you that they disabled integration with that service’s console or tools, and that any resources have been cleaned up\.

 ------
 #### [ Old console ]

-**To disable trusted service access**
+**To disable trusted service access using the Organizations console**

 1. Sign in to the [AWS Organizations console](https://console.aws.amazon.com/organizations)\.
 You must sign in as an IAM user, assume an IAM role, or sign in as the root user \([not recommended](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#lock-away-credentials)\) in the organization’s management account\.